snj-kmr/MongoDB/README.md

-# mongodb-playlist
+# mongodb
-Course files for the MongoDB tutorials playlist on The Net Ninja YouTube channel.
-Each branch in this repository corresponds to the ending code of a particular video.
+This repo contains files related to basics of mongo database.